Early detection of pancreatic cancer

 Professor Julia Hippisley-Cox, Dr Weiqi Liao (Nuffield Department of Primary Care Health Sciences) and co-workers are undertaking research using the QResearch database of over 35 million anonymised patient health records.
 As part of the ADEPTS study led by Professor Stephen Pereira (University College London), they are identifying a series of symptoms associated with pancreatic cancer (including pancreatic ductal adenocarcinoma and pancreatic neuroendocrine neoplasm) and plan to update the QCancer (Pancreas) risk prediction tool to promote earlier diagnosis of pancreatic cancer.

-Using a similar approach, Dr Pui San Tan (Nuffield Department of Primary Care Health Sciences) is developing and validating a risk assessment tool for early diagnosis of pancreatic cancer among individuals with new-onset diabetes.
+Using a similar approach, Julia's team is developing and validating a risk assessment tool for early diagnosis of pancreatic cancer among individuals with new-onset diabetes.
 Roughly a quarter of patients diagnosed with pancreatic cancer have a prior diagnosis of type-2 diabetes and, in the longer term, it is hoped that a risk assessment tool would help GPs to prioritise patients for further investigation.

 Oxford researchers are also working with data from over 500,000 adults in the China Kadoorie Biobank to identify risk factors and blood test biomarkers for pancreatic cancer.
 Dr Christiana Kartsonaki, Associate Professor Michael Holmes, Professor Zhengming Chen, and Dr Yuanjie Pang (Nuffield Department of Population Health) have identified links between diet, alcohol, smoking and pancreatic cancer and, separately, diabetes, plasma glucose and pancreatic cancer in this population.
 The team are also analysing blood test results from people within the biobank to identify protein or metabolite biomarkers for pancreatic cancer.